XimeraProject/.github/profile/timeline.md

 - Had Ximera Office Hours
 - Meeting with Users
 - Meeting with TSB
-- Set up stragic meeting with core developers.
+- Set up meeting with core developers.
 - Anna Davis OCTM on 10/10 and 10/11.
 Advertising math teacher PD for Ohio Dominican.
 One of the courses, “Topics in Statistical Process Control” features Ximera modules that we made for Intel.  (https://ximera.osu.edu/qcstats)  I got 3 teachers to sign up for my statistical process control PD next semester.
 (That's the one that uses Ximera)  I think that teachers might be interested in Ximera as a tool, especially for CCP courses, but probably wouldn't want to author.
 If we have a library of things to advertise, it might make sense to attend next year.
 The conference will be in Dayton next year.
 ## Week 42: 10/14/2024 - 10/18/2024
 - Met WO and MH and JF about codespaces